Getting out of bed after surgery

 - Gently swing your legs back onto the bed.

-- Use your arms to lie back down on your side
+- Use your arms for support as you lie down on your side

 Movements in Bed

 You can also move around in bed.
 Change your position at least every 2 hours.
-Move from your back to your side.
+Shift from your back to your side.
+Alternate sides each time you shift.

-Try ankle pump exercises in bed every 2 hours by bending your ankles up and down, alternating your feet for a few minutes.
+Try ankle pump exercises in bed every 2 hours by bending your ankles up and down for a few minutes.

-Practice coughing and deep breathing for 10 - 15 minutes every 2 hours.
-Try placing your hands on your stomach, then your ribs, and breathe deeply, feeling the stomach wall and rib cage move.
+If you were taught coughing and deep breathing exercises , practice them for 10 to 15 minutes every 2 hours.
+Place your hands on your stomach, then your ribs, and breathe deeply, feeling the stomach wall and rib cage move.

-Call your doctor if you have trouble (pain, dizziness, or weakness) getting out of bed.
+Use the call button to call your nurse if you have trouble (pain, dizziness, or weakness) getting out of bed.